harmonysoft-tech/jenome/README.md

 Although *Java* generics are rather limited comparing to 'true' generics, it's still possible to extract and use their data in some circumstances:

-Here we'are unable to extract type argument's value (*String*) given, say, a reference to the `data` field:
+Here we are unable to extract type argument's value (*String*) given, say, a reference to the `data` field:
 ```java
 class MyClass {
     List data = new ArrayList<String>();
 }
 ```

-However, here we can find out that target type argument's value is *Number*:
+In contrast, here we can find out that target type argument's value is *Number*:
 ```java
 class MyClass implements Comparable<Number> {
 }